Policies, Procedures & Statutory Documentation

 Further Information

-For the year 2024/25 the Pupil Premium has a value of £1050 per eligible pupil and £2570 for children classified as LAC/Pupil Premium Plus.
-The Service Children premium is £340/student.
-There are currently 225 Pupil Premium Students at Horsforth School.
-Horsforth School is a comprehensive school with 16.1% of students entitled to the Pupil Premium.
+For the year 2025/26 the Pupil Premium has a value of £1075 per eligible pupil and £2630 for children classified as Child Looked After with three CLA students at Horsforth School.
+The Service Children premium is £350/student and there are five students at Horsforth School.
+There are currently 213 Pupil Premium Students at Horsforth School.
+Horsforth School is a comprehensive school with 16.2% of students entitled to the Pupil Premium.

-Research from The Education Endowment Foundation has found that disadvantaged pupils have been worst affected by partial school closures, and that the attainment gap has grown as a result of national lockdowns.
+Research from The Education Endowment Foundation has found that disadvantaged pupils have been worst affected by partial school closures, and that the attainment gap has grown.
 The economic impact of Covid-19 has also led to higher numbers of pupils qualifying for pupil premium.
 It is therefore more important than ever that we support students who qualify for the premium.
 “The attainment gap grows wider at every stage of education: it is already evident when pupils begin school, growing to 9.5 months by the end of primary school, and then more than doubling to 19.3 months by the end of secondary school.”
 (EEF, 2018).
-This is why at Horsforth School we implement targeted interventions in every year group from Year 7-11 for students eligible for the Pupil Premium funding.
+This is why at Horsforth School we implement targeted interventions in every year group for students eligible for the Pupil Premium funding.
 The school has a clear ethos of ‘Opportunity and Achievement for All’, which we want to foster both academically and pastorally to ensure all students reach their potential.
-With the return of extra-curricular and super-curricular activities, we want to foster cultural capital opportunities for students to raise aspirations and possibilities – by doing this, coupled with high quality teaching and learning the GAP which exists nationally, will be mitigated at Horsforth School.
+We foster widder support through cultural capital opportunities for students to raise aspirations and possibilities – by doing this, coupled with high quality teaching and targeted academic intervention – the GAP which exists nationally, will be mitigated at Horsforth School.

 Re-opening Risk Assessments